Hallo-Wiener by Dav Pilkey Lesson Plan

 Set Up and Prepare

-Use the pencils to write Halloween sayings, across Oscar's side.
+Step 7: Help students use the pencils to write Halloween sayings across Oscar's side.
 Have students distribute them to friends or family.
 Happy Halloween!

 - Have a spooky hot dog party.
 Add spooky features to the hot dogs, like olive eyes or a red pepper tongue.

 - Have students explore Dav Pilkey's Extra-Crunchy Website o' Fun.